Human-centered design: Development

-In the 2008 paper "On Human-Machine Symbiosis" Cooley asserts "Human centeredness asserts firstly, that we must always put people before machines, however complex or elegant that machine might be, and, secondly, it marvels and delights at the ability and ingenuity of human beings.
-The Human Centered Systems movement looks sensitively at these forms of science and technology which meet our cultural, historical and societal requirements, and seeks to develop more appropriate forms of technology to meet our long-term aspirations.
-In the Human Centered System, there exists a symbiotic relation between the human and the machine, in which the human being would handle the qualitative subjective judgements and the machine the quantitative elements.
-It involves a radical redesign of the interface technologies and at a philosophical level, the objective is to provide tools (in the Heidegger sense) which would support human skill and ingenuity rather than machines which would objectivise that knowledge".

 User participation

 The user-oriented framework relies heavily on user participation and user feedback in the planning process.
 Users are able to provide new perspective and ideas, which can be considered in a new round of improvements and changes.
 It is said that increased user participation in the design process can garner a more comprehensive understanding of the design issues, due to more contextual and emotional transparency between researcher and participant.
-A key element of human centered design is applied ethnography, which is a research method adopted from cultural anthropology.
+A key element of human-centered design is applied ethnography, which is a research method adopted from cultural anthropology.
 This research method requires researchers to be fully immersed in the observation so that implicit details are also recorded.

 Rationale for adoption

-Even after decades of thought on "Human Centered Design", management and finance systems still believe that 'another's liability is one's asset' could be true of porous human bodies, embedded in nature and inseparable from each other.
-On the contrary, our biological and ecological interconnections ensure that 'another's liability is our liability'.
+Even after decades of thought on human-centered design, management and finance systems still believe that "another's liability is one's asset" could be true of porous human bodies, embedded in nature and inseparable from each other.
+On the contrary, biological and ecological interconnections ensure that "another's liability is our liability".
 Sustainable business systems can only emerge if these biological and ecological interconnections are accepted and accounted for.